WaltSias/css-practice-jan-2024/README.md

 # html-practice-Jan-2024

-This is a website about
+This is a website about Cars & Cats

 It will contain a variety of HTML tags and CSS rules.